slipstream/SlipStreamDocumentation/docs/tutorial/src/main/markdown/02-key-concepts.md

 *Deployment*.
 Here is a short explanation of what they are:

 Image Creation
-:   Creation of a new machine image at the cloud service level, such
+:   Builds an enhanced and customized machine image at the cloud
-    that it can be reused in deployments.
-This means that SlipStream™ instantiates a reference (i.e. already existing) image, from which it will add software and configuration, before saving it as a new image for further reuse.
+    service level, which can be then be a component in service deployments.
+SlipStream™ instantiates a virtual machine from a reference image, adds software packages, configures services, and then saves the new image for reuse.

 Deployment Execution (or Run)

-:   Deployment of several machines together, synchronizing their setup
+:   The combined deployment of several machines, including the
-    such that the software in each machine fires in the right order, automatically.
+    automatic synchronization of the machines' services.
+Essentially a "one-click" automated deployment of complex services.

-It is also possible to run a single image, without deployment support, for convenience.
+For convenience, it is also possible to run a single image, without deployment support.
+This is handy when you quickly want a new virtual machine for interactive development.

-These terms will be referred to throughout this document.

 ## Access Control

-Access control can be defined for each module in SlipStream™.
-Further, three levels of control are available: *User*, *Group* and *Public*.
-For each level, different actions can be granted (e.g. read, execute).
+SlipStream™ has a consistent access control model for all of the modules.
+Access control can be defined separately for the *User*, *Group* and *Public* levels.
+For each, different permissions for module actions can be granted (e.g. read, execute).

-Groups are dynamically defined, as a simple list of users and can be inherited.
+Groups are dynamically defined, as a simple list of SlipStream™ users.
+These groups can be inherited from a parent module or defined manually for each module.